-Coastal management districts
+Coastal management district

 - Material change of use of premises

-- Reconfiguring a lot; and
+- Reconfiguring a lot

-- Buildings seaward of a coastal building line.
+- Buildings seaward of a coastal building line

 The CMD mapping considers the declared erosion prone area mapping which includes a projected sea level rise of 0.8m to 2100 from climate change.
 The CMD mapping methodology generally includes lots where permanent inundation by tidal water or increased coastal erosion from sea level rise is expected to occur.
 However, only lots in proximity to tidal water (creeks, rivers or the open coast) are included.
 Lots which may be inundated but occur well inland from the coast or those lots with relatively minor areas of inundation, are not included.
 Full details of the methodology used to create the CMD are on the CMD mapping methodology page.